tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

     [revisited in 2009](/assets/img/ssi-revisited.pdf) (PDF), [investigated in
     2017 for abstract compilation](/assets/img/ssi-abstract-compilation.pdf)
     (PDF), and probably more.
-The 2009 paper by Boissinot, Brisk, Darte, and Rastello even show that both Ananian and Singer's papers have bugs, while perhaps unintentionally also making an *excellent* pun about the literature being "sparse".
+The 2009 paper by Boissinot, Brisk, Darte, and Rastello even shows that both Ananian and Singer's papers have bugs, while perhaps unintentionally also making an *excellent* pun about the literature being "sparse".